helium/HIP/0128-energy-subnetwork.md

 1. Gateway Vendors must stake 50M ENERGY, and new Service Providers must stake 500M ENERGY.
 2. Obtain ENERGY subnetwork governance approval.

+Vendors may add ENERGY to their stake and DC and ENERGY to their onboarding wallet to avoid depletion.

 This HIP also provides governance approval for Srcful AB to be the first Service Provider when the network launches.
 Srcful AB will provide the needed stake within 3 months of network operation.

 ## Token Allocation